ResearchBureau/midom/docs/source/objects.rst

 A piece of software that takes a :ref:`dataset` and removes :ref:`PHI` from it.
 It does this via four :ref:`components`: :ref:`filter`, :ref:`tags`, :ref:`pixel` and :ref:`private`.

-A deidentifier can only do one of two things with an incoming dataset:
+A deidentifier can do one of two things with an incoming dataset:

-    1. It rejects the dataset trough triggering one of the :ref:`filters <filter>`
+    1. Reject the dataset trough triggering one of the :ref:`filters <filter>`
-    2. It applies a transformation to the dataset.
+    2. Apply a transformation to the dataset.
 The transformation is defined in the :ref:`tags`, :ref:`pixel` and :ref:`private` components.
 The observed changes in the tags form a :ref:`objects_deltaset`